microsoft/TechExcel-Operationalize-LLMs-with-LLMOps-automation/docs/Exercise_03/Exercise03.md

 #### Setup

-If you are running this Lab after lesson 1, you don't need to worry about this step.
+If you are running this exercise after lesson 1, you don't need to worry about this step.
 Otherwise, follow **Setup** from **Lesson 1** to create a project and its associated resources in Azure AI Studio, as well as to deploy the GPT-4 model.

-#### Lab Steps
+#### Exercise Steps

-In this Lab, you will execute the following steps:
+In this exercis, you will execute the following steps:

 1) Evaluate your Chat flow.